Chapter 18:

 Pffffft—!

 What have I done?
 This is why you don’t play God, kids.
 Those names are so stupid!
-Is this what the world really spat out to fill in the blanks?
+Is this what the world really spat out to fill in the blanks I left?
+This is what it thought was okay?
+What.
+Have.
+I. Done?

 “Why, though?”
-I asked, wiping tears from my eyes.
+I asked, quieting my laughter long enough to wipe the tears from my eyes.
 “School is dumb.
 So what if you make a little more money at the end?
 If it doesn’t make you happy, it’s a waste—”

 “Because it matters to me!”
 Rionriv slapped the table.
 “Now, if you want us to help you save the world or whatever, you’ll need to help us stay in school.”

-“Honestly, it would be a lot easier if we ditched and I just made you rich and famous in other ways.”
+“Honestly, it would be a lot easier if we ditched and I just made you rich and famous in other ways.
+Be cool and drop out of—”

 “Okay, okay—chill.”
 I sighed, fearful of getting sucker punched again.
 “I promise that you will graduate.
 One way or another.”

 Taking a moment to think, I wondered what they could have meant by their summer project.
-I knew that every adventuring triop had to do winter and summer quests to put what they had learnt into practical application, but the professor they had mentioned was a complete wildcard.
-I had never heard of the guy, but the tomb did sound familiar.
+I knew that every adventuring triop had to do winter and summer quests to put what they had learnt into practical application, but I had no idea who the professor they mentioned was.
+I had never heard of the guy, or the tomb for that matter.

-After a bit of discussion, I discovered this tomb was on the edge of the Ter’aquit and Anak’hati regions, the two other major players of Moal’aw that competed with Sutin’eli.
+Luckily, Aesandoral was more forthcoming with the information.
+After a bit of discussion, I discovered this tomb was on the edge of the Ter’aquit and Anak’hati regions.
+These were the two other major players of Moal’aw that competed for land with the Capital region and soon-to-be nuclear crater of Sutin’eli.

-This location was a few days southwest of Squalls Crossing in the Tera’quit region and equidistant straight west from Dry Shire in the Anak’hati province.
+The location in question was a few days southwest of Squalls Crossing in the Tera’quit region and equidistant straight west from Dry Shire in the Anak’hati province.
 It was an unmarked site said to hold a weapon from a hero of the Two-Generation War—a devastating conflict that nearly tore Moal’aw apart almost two hundred years ago.

-“A Tale of Earth and Fae,” I announced excitedly and looked to the girls.
-“I-It’s a book deep in the library and I believe it has what you’re looking for.”
+“A Tale of Earth and Fae,” I announced excitedly, looking to the girls.
+“I-It’s a book deep in the Grand Central Library, and I believe it has what you’re looking for.”

 “Explain?”
 Rionriv said with a cocked eyebrow.

-And, as we walked to the Grand Central Library at the center of campus, I did.
-I provided a lore-rich deep-dive about a book written decades ago that had been meant to chronicle a small, cursed village.
-The story followed the discovery of a sealed ‘tomb’ and a village's downfall.
-Over time, this tome became saturated in the cursed energy of the site and, through years of mishandling, eventually found its way into the basement archives of Al’Magi.
+And, as we walked to the library at the centre of campus, I explained almost everything.
+I provided a lore-rich deep-dive about a book written decades ago chronicling a small, cursed village.
+The story followed the discovery of a sealed ‘tomb’ deep in a nearby cave system and the village's downfall shortly after.
+Over time, the tome in question became saturated in the site's cursed energy and, through years of mishandling, eventually found its way into the basement archives of Al’Magi.

-Anyone who found the book and opened it disappeared.
-And what those who had never seen the inside of the cover couldn’t have known was that you were transported into the story.
-Once there, if you managed to survive the night, you would be released and rewarded with an ancient stone of protection, which I believed was what they were searching for.
+Anyone who found the book and opened its leather cover disappeared.
+And what those who had never seen the inside of the tome couldn’t have known was that upon opening it, the unfortunate wielder and everyone immediately around them were transported into the story of this village's final moments.
+Once there, if they managed to survive the night, they would be released and rewarded with an ancient stone of protection, which I believed was what the triop was searching for.

 “Survive the night?”

 “You die?”
-I said matter-of-factly.
+I responded matter-of-factly.
 “But don’t worry, the story was straightforward.
 We have, like, three actual enemies to worry about.
-And plus, it’s mainly psychological warfare.
-But I think it’s the thing you’re looking for.”
+Plus, it’s mainly existential psychological horror, which is so lame.
+But I really think it’s the thing you’re looking for.”

 With a flick of my wrist, a small orb of light pooled in my palm.
-No brighter than the flame of a candle, it drifted into the air.
+No brighter than the flame of a candle, it drifted into the air, shedding its glow over the space.

 “Whoa—wait!”
 Rionriv gasped.
 “How’d you use a spell without an incantation?”